JoakimSoderberg/imageclipper/README.md

 -------------

-This is a fork of the [imageclipper](https://github.com/JoakimSoderberg/imageclipper) program edited by Joakim Soderberg.
-Which is a fork of the [imageclipper](https://code.google.com/p/imageclipper/) program initially written by Naotoshi Seo.
+This is a fork of the [imageclipper](https://github.com/JoakimSoderberg/imageclipper) program initially written by Naotoshi Seo.

 This fork was made initially for myself to improve its capabilities.